The Game Raps About Having Sex With Kim Kardashian in New Song

-The Game Raps About Having Sex With Kim Kardashian in New Song, Apologizes to Kanye West
+The Game Raps About Having Sex With Kim Kardashian, Says He Used to Make Frosted Flakes for Kylie Jenner

 We're just waiting to see what Kanye West has to say about this one.